improvised-explosive-device/animwall/README.md

 ## Usage

 ```
-$ animwall [ -a <params> -f <path> -p -w ]
+$ animwall [ --<arg> -f <path> -p -w ]
- -a , -arg <params>  - Pass args beginning with "--" to mpv, ex. --scale=nearest.
+ --<arg>    - Pass args beginning with "--" to mpv, ex. "--scale=nearest".
- -f , -file <path>   - Load wallpaper from file instead of animwall.conf.
+ -f <path>  - Load wallpaper from file instead of animwall.conf.
- -p , -powersave     - Pause mpv when the desktop is inactive.
+ -p         - Pause mpv when the desktop is inactive.
- -w , -wpg, -wpgtk   - Generate & apply wpgtk theme from first frame.
+ -w         - Generate & apply wpgtk theme from first frame.
- -h , -help          - You are here.
+ -h         - You are here.
 ```

 Ok, fine it's not that simple.